 Typically, 6–8 weeks pass between exposure to the tuberculosis pathogen and measurable immune response.
-The risk of tuberculosis disease is greatest in the first two years following infection.
+The risk of tuberculosis disease is greatest in the first 2 years following infection.
 Infants and immunosuppressed individuals have the greatest risk of developing the disease.

 Clinical presentation of tuberculosis

 Tuberculosis is not characterized by specific clinical manifestations.
 Primary tuberculosis, which is usually asymptomatic or presents as a flu, is often not recognized.
 In the event of the onset of the disease, most infected individuals later become ill from post-primary tuberculosis.

 Primary tuberculosis is a latent infection that at first may be detected with a positive result from an indirect test for the pathogen (i.e. Mendel-Mantoux test).
 At this stage, there is no pathological radiological finding.
 The infected individual has mostly nonspecific symptoms, such as fatigue, or is asymptomatic.
 Pulmonary symptoms, such as a productive cough with hemoptysis, may develop.

 If no radiological or other pathological changes are detectable, this stage of the disease is known as a latent tubercular infection (LTBI) based on a positive tuberculin reaction.